RogerLuo-Code/coding-practice/docs/lc-solutions/lc0300-0399/lc0310-minimum-height-trees.md

 The problem can be efficiently solved using a topological sort-like approach bases on the observation: the roots of minimum height trees are at the **centers** of the tree.
 The center divide the treen into subtree of approximately equal height, which helps minimize the height of the tree.
+We can also prove it by contradiction.
+If move away from center in any direction, it will cause the heigh increase, which won't be the minimum height tree.

 By iteratively removing leaves, the tree "shrinks" inward toward its centers.
 The process stops when 1 or 2 nodes remain, which are the centers of the tree.